top of page

 Semax and Other Brain Research

-In a rodent study, nerve growth factor (NGF) gene expression in the hippocampus increased as quickly as 20 minutes after Semax administration, showing its rapid impact on brain health.
-(9) A large body of research demonstrates that NGF noticeably promotes axonal regeneration and increases electrophysiological parameters in the central nervous systems and behavioral recovery following peripheral nerve injury.
+In a rodent study, NGF gene expression in the hippocampus increased with Semax exposure.
+(9) A large body of research demonstrates that NGF noticeably promotes axonal regeneration and increases electrophysiological parameters in the central nervous systems and recovery following peripheral nerve injury.

 Buy Semax